Camillo Castiglioni: Failed speculation and bankruptcy

 In February 1924, Castiglioni partnered with Fritz Mannheimer, and later other influential bankers to speculate on the devaluation of the French franc.
 They shorted hundreds of millions of franc, eventually causing the franc to drop almost 40% in less than a month.
 By the beginning of March 1924, one United States dollar was worth 28 francs.
 Then, however, investment bank Lazard, on the behalf of Banque de France and powered by J.P.
 Morgan & Co., bought immense amounts of francs, causing the franc to rise again, to 15 franc per dollar.
 Castiglioni, Mannheimer and their partners lost millions.

 In September 1924, the Austrian Depositenbank, of which Castiglioni had been president, collapsed.
-A warrant for his arrest on a charge of fraud was issued, but Castiglioni had been taken care to be in Italy when the crash came.
+A warrant for his arrest on a charge of fraud was issued, but Castiglioni had taken care to be in Italy when the crash came.
 The Austrian State said that if he deposited $4,200,000 ($ in present-day value), he could return unmolested.